ChrRubin/svelte-webext-stores/README.md

 ### Storage Backends

 This package supports and exports the following storage options out of the box.
+To use a provided storage options, simply import it and pass it into `webExtStores`.

 | Storage | Description |
 | --- | --- |